K546152/debian-dwm-bootstrap/README.md

 # 5. Start DWM

-Once the script is done, the script should auto start into DWM, if not, type in `startx` in the terminal to start DWM.
+The script should auto start into DWM, if not, type in `startx` in the terminal to start DWM.

+Next time boot up your machine, same just type `startx` to start DWM.

 # 6. Wallpaper
 I set wallpaper to the `debian.jpg` in the repo.